 Cybersecurity awareness training helps to address one of the biggest factors in major security breaches: human error.
 By training employees how to recognize and respond to cyber threats, organizations can dramatically improve their security and cyber resilience.

 When it comes to transactions, for example, employees must pick up the phone to verbally confirm all wire instructions received via email, especially those with last-minute changes.
-Such changes are red-flag indicators to move off email, due to the risk of BEC scamming, and communicate through verbal means to verify that the source of the change is legitimate.
+If an employee feels uncomfortable making a last-minute change over email, instruct them to communicate through verbal means to verify that the source of the change is legitimate.

 Implement two-factor authentication

-Further, to protect firms from viruses, malware, and ransomware, keep your systems up to date, so you always receive the latest security patches from Microsoft or Apple, for the devices that you’re using.
+To protect firms from viruses, malware, and ransomware, keep your systems up to date, so you always receive the latest security patches for the devices that you’re using.

 Maintain regular backups

-Whether you’re a tech startup or an established venture firm, it’s crucial to keep regular backups of your data, so that if you’re hit with ransomware, you can wipe your machines clean and revert to your backups to bring yourself back online.
+Whether you’re a tech startup or an established venture firm, it’s crucial to keep regular backups of your data and test restoration, so that if you’re hit with ransomware, you can wipe your machines clean and revert to your backups to bring yourself back online.

 Verify IT requests